Small-business AI consulting · Updated August 16, 2026

 The common failure mode isn't bad AI — it's five subscriptions that don't talk to each other and nobody maintaining any of them.
 Get one system working end to end, measured, before adding the next.

 If you want the fundamentals first, we’ve written up what AI automation is in plain terms.
+Our source-audited AI adoption statistics separate national estimates from small-business surveys, while the AI productivity statistics dataset compares measured gains and slowdowns without hiding the task boundaries.
+Our AI consulting service turns one candidate workflow into an implementation decision.
 When you’re ready to see what a build looks like, our AI automation services cover all six systems above — with industry-specific versions for home services and restaurants.

 What it costs